Naereen/slides/2018_12__Four_useful_and_various_tools_as_a_Christmas_gift__GouTP_at_CentraleSupelec/slides.md

 ## 3. Reformating Matlab figures

-## 4. Tool 4
+## 4. Compressing PNG, JPEG and PDF

 <br>

 ### Please :pray:
-Ask questions and interrupt me if you want!
+Ask questions and interrupt us if you want!

 ---